-- Existing land use and zoning for Project Site and properties located adjacent to the Project Site within a one mile radius of the property boundaries in all directions generally to the intersection of Mitter Road and Meyerhoff Road to the north, Levine Road to the east, Eden Road to the south and Town Park Road to the west will be described narratively and graphically. - Identify any reference to site in Town of Thompson's Comprehensive Plan.

-• Explain current and projected housing needs for the Town of Thompson and Sullivan County.
+- Existing land use and zoning for Project Site and properties located adjacent to the Project Site within a one mile radius of the property boundaries in all directions generally to the intersection of Mitter Road and Meyerhoff Road to the north, Levine Road to the east, Eden Road to the south and Town Park Road to the west will be described narratively and graphically. - Identify any reference to site in Town of Thompson's Comprehensive Plan. - To the extent the Town Comprehensive Plan, regional or county plans provide specific references to the site or its immediately surrounding area, provide a discussion regarding such plans and implications for the project. - Explain current and projected housing needs for the Town of Thompson and Sullivan County. - Describe the visual character of the site and immediately surrounding properties.

-- Discussion of proposed site plan, including analysis of zoning requirements and need for any variances or waivers. - Analyze and describe vision statement, goals, and objectives of the Comprehensive Plan as they may relate to the Proposed Action. - Discuss impacts to surrounding neighborhood character, including but not limited to impacts on light, air, open space, landscaping, architecture, and visual character.
+- Discussion of proposed site plan, including analysis of zoning requirements and need for any variances or waivers. - Analyze and describe vision statement, goals, and objectives of the Comprehensive Plan as they may relate to the Proposed Action. - Describe the projects consistency with the Town's Comprehensive Plan and Rural Design Guidelines - Discuss impacts to surrounding neighborhood character, including but not limited to impacts on light, air, open space, landscaping, architecture, and visual character. - Conduct an FAA screening for the water tank - Prepare a line of sight analysis for the water tank from locations adjacent public roadways or public lands to determine the extent to which the water tank may be visible to the public

-• Propose mitigation for identified adverse environmental impacts as necessary, including site design considerations and landscaping plans as well as redesign of the Proposed Action to reduce or eliminate significant impacts.
+- Propose mitigation for identified adverse environmental impacts as necessary, including site design considerations and landscaping plans as well as redesign of the Proposed Action to reduce or eliminate significant impacts. - FAA filing as necessary - Propose measures to reduce visibility of the water tank from public roadways or public lands.